 This is another name for high post.
 I think it’s a term that’s faded out of use somewhat, but you occasionally hear it dropped by old-timers .

 A gathering of people to dance contact improvisation socially.
 Some may disagree with the term “socially,” perhaps insisting that their dancing CI at a jam is research or investigation or practice.
-But I think ultimately most of us go to jams to enjoy the atmosphere of other dancers, to have a variety of dance partners, to meet new dance partners, and to do CI without the expectation of stopping dances to discuss techniques or practice them.
+But I think ultimately most of us go to jams to enjoy the atmosphere of other dancers, to have a variety of dance partners, to meet new dance partners, and to do CI without the expectation of stopping dances to discuss techniques or practice them (although this is not necessarily frowned upon).
 I think this is suspiciously similar to other social dance gatherings.

 A trickily vague term.
 Usually, a structure/meeting for doing research (also a trickily vague term) into contact improvisation.
 A lab usually involves some sort of experimentation and investigation into contact improvisation, but it might or might not start from a hypothesis or narrow focus, and might or might not involve a dissemination of results (publishing) afterwards.
 Another variance is the level of hierarchy or direction.
 Some labs are really just less-structured or less-formal classes.
 Some are more like conferences, where ideas are exchanged and shared but not necessarily researched.
 Some are more open-ended and investigatory — perhaps, starting with an exercise proposed by one person and seeing where it will end up.